Home Sensor cleaning Infrared

 Auto and self cleaning sensor:

-Manufacturers have recently introduced
+have recently introduced self

-lens, or simply activate this function by menu, a device produce
+simply activate this function by menu, a

-ultrasonic vibrations onto the filter on the surface of the sensor.
+onto the filter on the surface of the sensor.
+This system work well with a dry

-This system work well with a dry surface but after a while you still
+surface but after a while you still need a

-need a manual cleaning due to the surface to become sticky with dust.
+manual cleaning due to the surface

-It is like your house windows, after a recent clean, a slight blow can
+to become sticky with dust.
+It is like your house windows, after a recent

-remove the dust from it but after a many months however you would shake
+it but after a many months

-your windows or blow air on it, the dusts particles will still on the
+however you would shake your windows or blow air on it, the dusts particles

 Cost:

-For sensor cleaning, it cost about $20.00 and
+For sensor cleaning, the cost start from $30.00 and the

-the job is done in about 5 minutes.
+job is done in about 5 minutes.
 But, if you have just purchased your new DSLR

-camera from within the last 6 months, then, we will do the first sensor
+the last 6 months, then, we will do the first sensor

 cleaning for free just bring your proof of purchase.
 However, it’s a good idea

-to call before coming to our office to make sure a qualified technician is
+to our office to make sure a qualified technician is

 available.
 Also please be sure the battery is fully charged and your camera is

-at room temperature and not frozen.
+and not frozen.
 Coming from a cold car in winter time the

 dew forming on the cold sensor and mirror will make it a lot more difficult to

-clean we’ll just have to wait till it warms up..
+have to wait till it warms up.

 How do theses dust particles can get in my camera?